 Being Patient reporter Phil Gutis shares his experience during a Christmas with early-onset Alzheimer’s.

-- A Scientific Reason to Recall Old Times With Your Loved Ones This Holiday
+2. Science Says: Recall Old Times With Your Loved Ones

 To engage and include relatives living with early or mid-stage Alzheimer’s or dementia, get them talking about old times.